Telstra Endeavour: History

-The manufacture and laying of the cable was the responsibility of Alcatel-Lucent, which also supplied Telstra's two cables across Bass Strait and its Tasman Sea (Tasman 2) cable.
+The manufacture and laying of the cable was the responsibility of Alcatel-Lucent, through its subsidiary Alcatel Submarine Networks, which also supplied Telstra's two cables across Bass Strait and its Tasman Sea (Tasman 2) cable.
 Alcatel-Lucent is basing this turn-key project on the "Alcatel 1620 Light Manager" submarine line termination equipment that uses dense wavelength-division multiplexing (DWDM).
 No cost was revealed, however it is estimated around $300 million (AUD).